Whimsy Stick

 Working breeds, terriers, herding breeds

 German Shepherds, Malinois, Border Collies, Huskies, Jack Russells, most rescue mixes.
-A flirt pole is the best interactive dog toy for this group — the best interactive dog toy for high drive, full stop.
+A flirt pole is the best interactive dog toy for this group, full stop.
 These dogs have strong prey drive that needs a direct outlet before anything else works.

 Moderate Drive